Technology ยท 8 min read

 Several causes: accumulated software and startup programs consuming more RAM and CPU, storage filling up (reducing performance headroom), thermal paste degrading (causing heat throttling), and software becoming more demanding over time while hardware stays the same.

-A core is a complete execution unit — it can independently run the fetch-decode-execute cycle.
+A core is a complete execution unit that can independently run the fetch-decode-execute cycle.
 An 8-core CPU has 8 of these units, each capable of running different tasks simultaneously.
 More cores help with multitasking and software specifically optimized for parallel execution.

 This refers to how much memory an application can address.
 32-bit software is limited to 4GB of RAM.
 64-bit software can use effectively unlimited RAM.
 All modern computers and operating systems are 64-bit; 32-bit is only relevant when running very old software.